 - Unused medications will be returned or destroyed per policy.

-Students requiring medications or medical treatments while on a school field trip require a completed Medication Authorization Form for the specific prescription/OTC medication required.
+Students requiring medication or medical treatment while on a school field trip require a completed Medication Authorization Form for the specific prescription/OTC medication required.
 Field trip chaperones will be made aware and trained on the safe administration of medications to specific students per the Medication Authorization Form and District policies.

 It is CRITICAL for parents to keep their student out of school if they complain of a new onset of: